I am officially in love with yogurt soap.

 I’ve always enjoyed the classic oatmeal, (goat’s) milk, and honey soap but had never even thought about yogurt in a soap until I read this post from Sylvia over at Soapjam.
 Her soaps look so lovely and creamy that I just had to make some soap with yogurt.
 I’m so pleased with the results that I might just start adding yogurt to ALL my soaps!
 Need more reasons to try adding yogurt to your soap?
 Yogurt is rich in lactic acid which provides hydration and gentle exfoliation.
 It’s also chock full of skin-loving proteins and minerals.

-What I love about this process is that the yogurt is added to the soap at trace.
+What I love about this process is that the yogurt is mixed into the oils before lye is added.
 No more mixing dairy into the lye mixture and worrying about sugars scorching!

 I decided to create a light and clean scent using a natural blend of essential oils.
 Lavender and lemon are wonderful scents on their own but blended together they’re even better.
 Lemon essential oil is refreshing and uplifting for the nervous system along with being a powerful antioxidant.
 Lavender is calming, soothing and rounds out the the sharp top note in lemon to create a complex and interesting scent.
 It also has antibacterial and antiviral qualities that are always good in a product for cleansing!